 Second set of images shows the same scene as above taken at f/4 and f/5.6.
 My conclusion: the Zeiss lens is a bit more contrasty, but both lenses deliver the same details: sharpness is substantially identical.

 The castle of Brescia (Italy) is now moved to the edge of the frame in the set of images below.
 My conclusions: the Leica shows better sharpness and higher contrast on the edge of the frame.
-At f/8 the gap to the Zeiss Biogon is however small (but at least in terms of contract, visible).
-A sharpness fall-off adjustment in the RAW editing tool however makes the difference between the two glasses from f/5.6 and above disappear.
+At f/8 the gap to the Zeiss Biogon is however small (but at least in terms of contrast, visible).

 In this final comparison I increase the sharpness and sharpness fall-off adjustment on the Zeiss Biogon.
-The difference to the Leica (left to its standard values for sharpness) entirely disappears:
+The difference to the Leica (left to its standard values for sharpness) becomes very subtle:

 Both at f/5.6.
 Which is which?

 Subject separation with 21mm is not very strong but the difference between f/2.8 and f/3.4 is visible, The Zeiss moreover has shorter minimum focus distance (also with rangefinder coupling it goes below 0.7 m).
 The next shots are at 0.7m for both lenses.